 The Erasmus+ project ASICIAO (in French, Appropriation des Standards...) whose main coordinator is the University of Technology of Troyes aims to encourage cooperation with partners from Senegal and Togo in order to offer engineering diplomas that are in accordance both with these countries' specific socio-economical needs and with international standards.
-Within this framework, Grenoble INP has hosted 4 professors and participated in training 2 of them from september until end of october 2019.
-In may 2020, the institute is once again undertaking to host and train the directors of academic programs from the partner members during their immersion period in Europe.
+Within this framework and throughout the entire project, Grenoble INP is undertaking to host and train the professors, directors of academic programs and heads of education from the African partner universities.

 IFCEN, Grenoble INP in China

 Grenoble INP, alongside 4 French partners (Ecole des Mines de Nantes, Ecole de Chimie de Paris - Paris Tech, Ecole de Chimie de Montpellier, Institut National des Sciences et Technologies nucléaires - CEA/INSTN), created the French-Chinese Institute on Nuclear energie and Technologies (IFCEN), based in Sun Yat-Sen University of Guangzhou.
 This institute train 100 engineers "French-style" each year.